Pushouts of affine algebraic sets: Examples and local properties

-For the rest of this section, we will concern ourselves with singularities arising glueing points on algebraic sets.
-At first, we prove a result that in special case shows, informally speaking, that if we glue points on an algebraic variety, we get a singularity at least of order of dimension of the variety times the number of identified points.
-Also, we discuss some finer properties of algebras and singularities arising in some cases of gluing points in affine spaces.
+For the rest of this section, we concern ourselves with studying glueing points on algebraic sets and thereby arising singularities.

+We prove a result whose special case shows, informally speaking, that glueing finitely many points of an algebraic variety results in a singularity of order at least of the product of dimension of the variety and the number of glued points.
+Also, we discuss some finer properties of $K-$algebras and singularities arising in some cases of glueing points on the affine line.